neilkplugins/WLED-indigo-plugin/README.md

 "Error device "WLED1" state key primarybluevalue not defined (ignoring update request)" then opening and resaving the configuration should resolve it.

+As this is an Alpha version, I have not had a chance to test as comprehensively as I would like.
+By using this version you are joining my virtual testing team, welcome on board and thanks for the help !